-Crystal Clear serves retail customers in portions of Comal, Guadalupe, and Hays counties.
+Crystal Clear serves retail customers in portions of Comal, Guadalupe, Hays, and Caldwell counties.
 The area is located on the northern edge of the south Texas plains and is characterized by an average of 32 inches of rain annually.
 Land use, historically predominated by agriculture is increasingly developing into rural and urbanized residential uses.

-Based upon the TWDB 2012 Water Use Survey, Crystal Clear has 4,617 retail service connections.
-The majority (approximately 2/3) of the connections (3,067) are in Guadalupe County.
-There are 960 connections in Hays County and 590 in Comal County.
+Based upon the TWDB 2018 Water Use Survey, Crystal Clear has 4,617 retail service connections.
+The majority of the connections (3,690) are in Guadalupe County.
+There are 1,046 connections in Hays County, 771 in Comal County, and 2 in Caldwell County.
 The distribution of service connections by county is shown below.

 Due to the nature of the service area, identification of the actual population served can be challenging.
 With a service area located in portions of three counties, additional efforts are required to interpret United States Census data and county appraisal records.
-An independent population study was performed by the District in 2011 and concluded that the population for the entire service area was 14,932.
-Population projections in this Plan are calculated by estimating 3.0 people per residential connection.

 The population of Crystal Clear has fluctuated in recent years.
-The TWDB and Region L Water Planning Group population projections over the next 50 years, however, estimate that the Crystal Clear's population will nearly triple.
+The TWDB and Region L Water Planning Group population projections over the next 50 years, however, estimate that the Crystal Clear's population will nearly double.
 TWDB and Region L Water Planning Group population projections are shown below.

-The charts below show that the largest customer sector is residential and that most of the water is used by residential customers.
+The largest customer sector is residential use and that most of the water is used by residential customers.
 Service is also provided to commercial and industrial users.
 The distribution of water-use sectors within Crystal Clear's service area and the distribution of water usage between the sectors is shown below.
-While commercial use represents 4% of connections, it represents 8% of water use; and while industrial use represents less than 1% of connections, it represents 2% of water use.
+While commercial use represents 4% of connections, it represents 7% of water use; and while industrial use represents less than 1% of connections, it represents 2% of water use.
 Commercial and industrial connections have a higher per connection usage than residential connections.